-JACKILIN HAH BLOOM is an architectural designer based in Los Ange California.
-She is co-founder California.
-She is research based collaborative Pita & Bloom, and she is principal of JHB Studio.
+JACKILIN HAH BLOOM is an architectural designer based in Los Angeles, California.
+She is co-founder of the research based collaborative, Pita & Bloom, and she is principal of JHB Studio.
 She holds a Bachelors of Architecture degree from the USC School of Architecture and a Masters of Architecture degree from the UCLA Department of Architecture and Urban Design.

 FLORENCIA PITA is a partner and founder of Pita & Bloom, a design and research collaborative based in Los Angeles.
 She is also principal of FPmod.
-She graduated in 1998 from the National Unit y of Rosario in Argentina, with a licensure degree and in 2001 she received her Master's Degree from the MSAAD Program at Columbia University.
+She graduated in 1998 from the National University of Rosario in Argentina, with a licensure degree and in 2001 she received her Master's Degree from the MSAAD Program at Columbia University.